neil2502/Cencus-data-ML/README.md

 ## Notes

-- Both notebooks should be run in the order provided (classification first, then segmentation)
 - Ensure all input data files are present before running notebooks
 - The clustering pipeline can be reused for predictions on new data